-I paid $35 for a double room in a well-rated guesthouse; $5-10 for most of my meals; and a whopping $1 for a 30-minute moto-taxi ride across the city.
+I paid $35 for a double room in a well-rated guesthouse, and $5-10 for most of my meals.
+A 30-minute moto-taxi ride across the city cost of one dollar.
 I averaged $45 a night for my stay in the country.

 Picking up a SIM card was easy, but time-consuming.
 You’ll need to remember to bring your ID with you.

 Here’s how to buy a SIM card in Rwanda.

-There are three main network providers in the country: MTN, Tigo, and Airtel.
+There are three main network providers in Rwanda: MTN, Tigo, and Airtel.

-Inside the major cities of Kigali and Gisenyi, 3G was everywhere, but it was common for my signal to drop down to 2G when I was outside of the towns.
+3G was everywhere in the major cities of Kigali and Gisenyi, but it was common for my signal to drop down to 2G elsewhere.
 I rarely lost coverage entirely, though, and usually had usable-enough data to check my emails.